Node.js REPL, Inspector, Watch Mode, and SEA

 > f()

 That is the first serious REPL lesson.
 The prompt feels disposable.
-The process is not.
+The process is still real.

-Special commands are dot-prefixed REPL commands handled by the REPL before normal JavaScript evaluation. .help lists them. .exit closes the session. .clear resets a separate REPL context and aborts pending multiline input; in the standalone global-mode REPL, existing declarations can remain available. .save writes the current session to a file. .load feeds a file into the current session. .editor switches the prompt into multiline editor mode.
+Dot-prefixed commands are handled by the REPL server before JavaScript evaluation. .help lists the available commands. .exit closes the session. .clear resets a separate REPL context and aborts pending multiline input. .save writes the current session to a file in the current directory. .load feeds a file into the current session. .editor switches the prompt into multiline editor mode.

 > .help